pl453s/linux-mint-gnome/README.md

 ## Migration / Upgrade (1.5 -> 1.6 coming)

 Mint Gnome development has become too complex to continue to support scripted migration from official Mint editions.
-The DEB files will be released "as is", use them to migrate by yourself or to upgrade your Mint Gnome installation.
+Now, the DEB files will be released "as is", use them to migrate by yourself or to upgrade your Mint Gnome installation.
 A separate ISO file will be published, once at a time, each time the project has evoluate enough and is stable enough.

 Lastest release: https://github.com/pl453s/linux-mint-gnome/releases/tag/v1.5-mint20